Arizona Native Scholars Grant

 Example Student B

 Student B is offered a $6,495 Pell Grant.
-Student B also has a $500 Tuition Differential charged ($1,000 for the year) based on his academic program.
+Student B also has an annual $550 College Fee based on his academic program.

 Example Student B